ngamiga@gmail.com

 Below is some concepts picture and later 3d models based on the actual design

-In the end the design they picked seem like a game console mix with a DVD player style.
-This annoyed some people as it did'nt really keep any design cues from the classic Amiga designs and that it looked like a simple DVD player.
-I personally think there is some nice curve work here and if you look at the market of HTPC at the time and even up to today the design I feel has lasted the test of time, below is largest collection of AmigaMCC picture on the net (as I was a one of the few who was a big fan of the design).
+In the end, the design they picked seem like a game console mix with a DVD player style.
+This annoyed some people as it didn't really keep any design cues from the classic Amiga designs and that it looked like a simple DVD player.
+I personally think there is some nice curve work here and if you look at the market of HTPC at the time and even up to today the design I feel has lasted the test of time, below is the largest collection of AmigaMCC picture on the net (as I was a one of the few who was a big fan of the design).

 I have also made a 3d model in Google SketchUp program, which you can view and download here

-The Operation System
+The Operating System

 However just a week later it was announced that QNX had been dropped in favour of Linux which was growing support very quickly in the industry and more of future could be seen working with a Linux Kernel rather than a obscure kernel, however the community didn't like the idea of the Amiga just becoming another linux distributed OS with Amiga branding.
-There was little reason to be worried as soon after Gateway cancelled there Amiga plans altogether and sold the rights of Amiga to Amino at the end of 1999.
+There was little reason to be worried as soon after Gateway cancelled their Amiga plans altogether and sold the rights of Amiga to Amino at the end of 1999.

 What might have been?

 At the end of 1999 Gateway decided to sell the Amiga brand to Amino a new company set up by Bill and Fleecy ex-employees of Gateway.
 What became of the work done in Amiga became Gateway Touch Pad, a Internet appliance device that featured a 10 inch touch screen and featured a transmeta cpu.
 It ran a custom version of a lite Linux OS with Aol GUI design.
 This is to believed to be what the type of device Amiga might have been powering.
-It launch in November 2000 for $600 but it failed to meet expectation and ended production a year later, more information can be found at these links
+It launched in November 2000 for $600 but it failed to meet expectation and ended production a year later, more information can be found at these links

 https://www.zdnet.com/article/gateway-connected-touch-pad/